© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Calva Hall Bridge is a scheduled monument protected by Historic England under reference 1003051.
 View the official record →

-Calva Hall Bridge is a stone bridge located in Cumberland, England, with origins dating to the medieval or early post-medieval period.
+Calva Hall Bridge is a stone arch bridge located in Cumberland, England, dating from the seventeenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003051.

 Calva Hall Bridge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003051.